Study in Europe: A guide for UK students

 Can you study in English in Europe?

-If it's all sounding too good to be true, there is a slight catch.
+If it all sounds too good to be true, there is a slight catch.
 There's less choice for English-taught undergraduate degrees or, if they're available, they may count as 'international courses'.

 If you're up for the challenge, some institutions offer language courses to get you up to speed before you go.
 This can be a brilliant opportunity to get another skill (which will make your CV stand out), so it's not a bad trade for lower-cost tuition.